Pelargonium caucalifolium subsp. caucalifolium flower

 Photographer: Thabo Maphisa

-The white, cream and occasionally pale pink flowers of Pelargonium caucalifolium subsp. caucalifolium grow on long pedicels in few-flowered umbels.
+The white, cream and occasionally pale pink or pinkish purple flowers of Pelargonium caucalifolium subsp. caucalifolium grow on long pedicels in few-flowered umbels.
 Sharply pointed, narrow sepals, olive green with tinges of purple and pale, hairy margins are visible behind the corolla of the flower in picture.

 In the corolla the upper pair of petals are large with angular, often oblique and sometimes rounded tips.
 On these two upper petals dark purple to maroon line markings spread from two points on each petal base along the vein lines across the lower petal parts.
 The lines stop less than halfway to the tips, losing colour higher up, while the veins remain visible across the near white to pale cream petal surfaces.
 This carries on for some distance, although not quite to the tips.